It’s an inescapable truth: more and more married couples are calling it quits and getting divorced in South Africa.

 This will likely speed up the actually divorce proceedings and reduce the costs.

-It can be quite a complicated process, with lots of legal aspects to navigate.
-As always, it’s absolutely vital that you seek professional legal help.
+It can be quite a complicated process, with lots of legal aspects to navigate and you may prefer to seek professional legal help.